FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 ```

 ### **getObserverList**
-To run getSealerList to view the list of obervered nodes.
+To run getSealerList to view the list of observer nodes.

 ```text
 [group:1]> getObserverList